Logo

 For this post, I will describe the following items:

-• Authenticating with that in Power Query (Power BI or Excel)
+- Authenticating with the Personal Token in Power Query (Power BI or Excel)

-• Using “GET” method on the Spaces endpoint from the API
+- Using the "GET" method on the Spaces endpoint from the API

-Some of the concepts I will cover should be similar regardless of which endpoint(s) you wish to use (at least in the context of the ClickUp API).
-The API documentation is the reference to what methods are available, what fields you get back, what data types they contain and what types of query parameters are available.
+Some of the concepts I will cover should be similar regardless of which endpoint(s) are used (at least in the context of the ClickUp API).
+The API documentation is the reference to what methods are available, what fields will be returned, what data types they contain and what types of query parameters are available.

-To get started, you’ll need to get your Personal Token first.
-This is how to authenticate if you’re just pulling data for yourself (which is my use-case).
-For broader reporting and/or other uses other than “getting” data, I would recommended using OAuth2 to authenticate.
-Like the Harvest API post, I haven’t used OAuth2 so I have no idea how it works.
+To get started, get a Personal Token first.
+This is how to authenticate when pulling data for myself (my use case).
+For broader reporting and/or other uses other than "getting" data, I would recommend using OAuth2 to authenticate.
+Like the Harvest API post, I haven't used OAuth2 so I have no idea how it works.

-Step 1 - go the Apps section in your personal settings
+Step 1 - go to the Apps section in the user’s personal settings

-Go to the Settings menu (bottom left hand side of the page) and click on Apps under your own section.
+Go to the Settings menu (bottom left-hand side of the page) and click on Apps under the user settings section, not the company settings section.

 Step 2 - generate an API token

 In the next screen, I already have a token and cannot remember what is here initially.
 My best guess is it either already was populated or there was a Generate button to initially set the value.
-There is only one personal token, so either way, that’s all you need to get going.
+There is only one personal token, so either way, that's all that is needed to get going.

-Important: remember to regenerate the token if you no longer need it OR if you have mistakenly shared the Token Value with others.
+Important: remember to regenerate the token if it is no longer needed OR if it has mistakenly been shared the Token Value with others.

 Authenticating to ClickUp in Power Query

-Now that you have your Token, you’re ready to get into Power Query.
-Here is how I have used the information to pull in Spaces, one of the API “endpoints” in the ClickUp set of APIs.
-As I mentioned in my mirror post on Harvest, if you are new to APIs, think of an endpoint as a destination or target, or “what you want to get”.
-I pull a few separate queries from ClickUp - tasks and spaces to name a couple of things.
+Here is how I have used the information to pull in Spaces, one of the API "endpoints" in the ClickUp set of APIs.
+As I mentioned in my mirror post on Harvest, for those new to APIs, think of an endpoint as a destination or target, or "what data to get".
+I pulled a few separate queries from ClickUp - tasks and spaces to name a couple of things.

-The method ClickUp uses for authentication involved passing the Token value in authorization header with the request.
-If you read the mirror post to this one re: Harvest, you will see a slight difference in the core query to handle this.
+The method ClickUp uses for authentication involves passing the Token value in the authorization header with the request.
+My mirror post to this one re: Harvest shows a slight difference in the core query to handle this.

 Step 1 - create some parameters (optional)

-This step is optional but if you are going to need to pull data from more than one endpoint, parameters will make it a lot easier to “re-use” code instead of pasting your Token in multiple queries.
-Also, if you ever have to regenerate your token, it’s easier to update a parameter vs. updating multiple queries.
+This step is optional but if there is a need to pull data from more than one endpoint, parameters will make it a lot easier to "re-use" code instead of pasting the Token in multiple queries.
+Also, if or when the token needs to be regenerated, it's easier to update a parameter vs. updating multiple queries.

 Here is an example of what I set up (all are Text data types).
-Ignore the top 4, those are from the previous posts relating to Harvest and a generic ReportYear parameter.
+Ignore the top 4 parameters, those are from the previous posts relating to Harvest and a generic ReportYear parameter.
+The relevant parameters are:

 Step 2 - open a blank query